cypherstack/stack_wallet/docs/building.md

 ## Tor

 To test Tor usage, run Stack Wallet from Android Studio.
 Click the Flutter DevTools icon in the Run tab (next to the Hot Reload and Hot Restart buttons) and navigate to the Network tab.
 Connections using Tor will show as `GET InternetAddress('127.0.0.1', IPv4) 101 ws`.
-Connections outside of Tor will show the destination address directly.
+Connections outside of Tor will show the destination address directly (although some Tor requests may also show the destination address directly, check the Headers take for *eg.* `{localPort: 59940, remoteAddress: 127.0.0.1, remotePort: 6725}`.  `localPort` should match your Tor port.